Updated . Posted

 While using apps or visiting common sites, check your network logs, and see what slips past Adguard's filter.
 Their DNS isn't perfect, and companies are always using new sites to deliver ads.
 It's a massive arms-race, so I decided to block everything by default and not worry about anything slipping through.

 After blocking everything, look at my whitelist to see if you need any particular entries.
 It should save you some time, since I've already tested them.
 If there are any errors, please contact me.
 Once your custom blacklist is good enough, you can switch to a different DNS, like 220.127.116.11, since it's the world's fastest server.
+Or go with NextDNS.

 Core Internet Infrastructure